In Rome, Via della Palombella 28

 In creating his collection, Riccardo applies the experience of a century he inherited to shape timeless elegance of superior quality.

 The handmade and limited production gives the collection a unique character.
-The very accurate leather selection, combined with long-term experience, guarantees the superior quality and long life of Mancini’s purses, briefcases and special bags.
+The very accurate leather selection, combined with long-term experience, guarantees the superior quality and long life of Mancini’s purses, briefcases and travel and special bags.

 Follow Riccardo to enjoy the production stages of his italian leather handbags!